chunliyu0/-/README.md

 ###350.
 Intersection of Two Arrays II [Solution] (https://github.com/ycl11761/Leetcode/blob/master/350_IntersectionOfTwoArraysII.c)
 **Given two arrays, write a function to compute their intersection.**
 **Example: Given nums1 = [1, 2, 2, 1], nums2 = [2, 2], return [2, 2].**
-*Note:Each element in the result should appear as many times as it shows in both arrays.The result can be in any order..*
+*Note:Each element in the result should appear as many times as it shows in both arrays.The result can be in any order..*</br>
 Follow up:
 What if the given array is already sorted?
 How would you optimize your algorithm?</br>
 What if nums1's size is small compared to num2's size?
 Which algorithm is better?</br>